 MTD activities are financed by a monthly per capita tax paid by the international unions on that portion of their membership employed in the metal trades.

 The MTD convention is the supreme governing body.
 It meets every five years.
 Delegates representing international unions and MTD Councils review and develop programs, modernize the constitution, elect officers and fix policy for the MTD and its Councils.

 The MTD is administered by a president assisted by a full-time staff.
 The President and eleven vice presidents are elected from the affiliated international unions by convention for four-year terms.
-These eleven officers form the MTD Executive Council, which meets as needed to carry out convention programs and formulate and carry out department policies.
-Between full meetings of the Executive Council the president reports to a committee appointed by the Vice Presidents.
+The officers form the MTD Executive Council, which meets as needed to carry out convention programs and formulate and carry out department policies.

 Disputes between affiliated unions are resolved through jurisdictional policy and precedures of the MTD.